stuycs-gh-classrooms/nxtm-p03-pd09-cult-of-eyeless-elmo/README.md

 ### Simulation 3: Drag
 Describe what your drag simulation will look like.
 Explain how it will be setup, and how it should behave while running.

-Orbs will slow down based on the drag equation
+Orbs will slow down based on how fast they go using the drag equation.

 ---